the-spyke/undercut/docs/faq.md

 ### Is it a replacement for Lodash and Underscore?

 Kind of.
-Undercut provides Pull Lines, which are a good replacement for `Lodash.chain` (without loading entire library), and various utilities for objects/functions/etc. Right now Lodash has more functionality, but Undercut should gain parity with time.
+Undercut provides Pull Lines, which are a good replacement for `Lodash.chain` (without loading the entire library), and various utilities for objects/functions/etc. Right now Lodash has more functionality, but Undercut should gain parity with time.
 The difference is that Undercut is ESM focused and provides only what is missing in the modern language like `Array.isArray` vs. `isArray` utility.
 Undercut also has more advanced features like Push Lines and supports tree shaking natively.
+The broader goal is to become a Standard Library.

 ### Why it isn't 1.0 yet?